codebyjames/Test-Launcher-1/README.md

 4) pick a launcher
 5) change wallpaper
 6) launch app from installed apps list

-I may post a part two using a WidgetHost to arrange widgets inside of the app, but that might be something you should research on your own, so you get experience & satisfaction of figuring out how to implement such features.

 ** side note - you can use a ViewPager to host fragments for your launcher screens